jamesbconner/Sync2NAS/docs/architecture.md

 ## System Overview

 Sync2NAS is built using a modular, service-oriented architecture that separates concerns and enables easy testing and extension.
+The system provides three interfaces: CLI, API, and GUI, all sharing the same core services.

 ## Layers and Components